Junaidbagwan17/Diabetes-Prediction-Using-BRFSS-2024-Data/README.md

 *Dataset now includes readable `_LABEL` columns, improving interpretation and visualization in the upcoming EDA step.*

 - [x] Saved including both numerical and ordinal Categorial data as CLEANED_LABELED_BRFSS2024.csv
+---
+# Step 4 — EDA and Hypothesis Testing

+Notebook: `Step4_EDA_and_HypothesisTesting.ipynb`

+In this step, the cleaned BRFSS 2024 dataset was explored using Univariate and Bivariate EDA to understand the overall structure, distributions, and relationships among the variables.
+Additionally, statistical hypothesis tests (Chi-square tests) were performed to validate the observed relationships with diabetes status.

+The goal of this step is to uncover meaningful patterns, detect skewness/outliers, and statistically confirm which features show significant differences between diabetic and non-diabetic individuals.

+>  Tasks Performed
+>> Univariate Analysis

++ Visualized the distribution of key variables such as Age, BMI, Physical Health Days, Life Satisfaction, Income, and Education.

++ Identified skewness, outliers, and imbalanced categories.

++ Summarized patterns relevant for later feature engineering and modeling.

+>> Bivariate Analysis

+Explored how major predictors relate to diabetes status using bar plots and proportion charts.
+Compared categories such as:

++ General Health vs Diabetes

++ Income Level vs Diabetes

++ Exercise Status vs Diabetes

++ Life Satisfaction vs Diabetes

+>> Hypothesis Testing (Chi-Square Tests)

+Performed Chi-square tests to validate associations between categorical predictors and diabetes.

+Significant relationships were found for:

++ General Health vs Diabetes

++ Income Group vs Diabetes

++ Exercise Status vs Diabetes

++ Education Level vs Diabetes

+*Results confirmed that several health and demographic factors differ meaningfully between diabetic and non-diabetic individuals.*

+>> Hyoothesis Outcomes Cheking using BRFSS Data

+This step produced:

+Clear distribution plots for understanding data behavior.
+Relationship insights showing which features are strongly linked to diabetes.
+Statistically validated evidence supporting the patterns seen in visualizations.
+A solid analytical foundation that guides feature selection and model building in the next step.

+- [x] The dataset is now well-understood, and the key predictors influencing diabetes have been statistically confirmed — ready for Step 5: Data Preprocessing for Modeling.